rubys/bootstrap/bylaws.md

 (h) Adopting an agreement of merger or consolidation;

-(i) Recommending to the Members the sale, lease or exchange of all or substantially all of the JS
-    Foundation’s property and assets; and
+(i) Recommending to the Members the sale, lease or exchange of all or substantially all of the $FOUNDATION's property and assets; and

-(j) Recommending to the Members a dissolution of the JS Foundation or a revocation of a dissolution.
+(j) Recommending to the Members a dissolution of the $FOUNDATION or a revocation of a dissolution.

 ### Section 5.2 - Other Committees of the Board